mainium/demo/docs/terms_of_service.md

 “Transactions”      means a sale and purchase transaction of the Products between a Buyer and a Supplier which is conducted online via the Website; and

-“Website” or “Prestodirect”     means the e-commerce platform operated by Mainium Sdn.
-Bhd.
-[Registration No. 201401037722 (1113867-K)] with its domain at [insert Prestodirect’s domain] and mobile application known as [insert].
+“Website” or “Prestodirect”     means the e-commerce platform operated by Mainium and mobile application known as [insert].
 1.2Use of Services and the Website

 1.2.1The Company provides e-commerce facilities and Services via the Website.